chrisbobbe/jekyll-theme-prologue/_posts/2020-06-02-beginnings-of-dinobot.md

 }</code></pre>

 <p> The next code excerpt is from the main TRexBot class, that opens a new Chrome window and browses to the game's link.
-{% highlight java linenos %}public class TRexBot {
+{% highlight raw java linenos %}public class TRexBot {
   //class level variables
 	private ChromeDriver driver;
 	private WebElement window;